-While discouraging commercial and industrial development in the Middle South Fork Area, allow a wide range of supporting uses that meet the needs of agricultural producers, including accessory agricultural production, processing, and sales, home occupations, on-site employee housing, and agriculture-supporting services.
+Allow a wide range of supporting uses that meet the needs of agricultural producers, including accessory agricultural production, processing, and sales, home occupations, on-site employee housing, and agriculture supporting services.
+Discourage commercial and industrial development as primary uses to maintain the rural character of the Middle South Fork Area.